Skip to content

 • The available rewards are irrelevant or not valuable enough

-Each one of these reasons not only causes a high breakage rate but also reveals some major issues or problems with the loyalty program itself.
+Each of these reasons not only causes a high breakage rate but also reveals major issues with the loyalty program itself.

 Loyalty Program Points Expire Too Fast

-Some loyalty programs have set policies where a member's points will expire after meeting certain criteria, such as if a member's account is inactive for a certain amount of time or if the member doesn't redeem any points for rewards within a set period.
+Some loyalty programs have set policies under which a member's points will expire after meeting specific criteria, such as if a member's account is inactive for a specified period or if the member doesn't redeem any points for rewards within a set period.

-For businesses, point expiration can help manage liabilities and encourage ongoing engagement from customers who need to use their points within a certain period.
-However, if not managed properly, it can also lead to customer dissatisfaction and the perception of lost value.
+For businesses, point expiration can help manage liabilities and encourage ongoing customer engagement by requiring points to be used within a specific period.
+However, if not handled properly, it can also lead to customer dissatisfaction and the perception of lost value.

-One cause of point breakage happens when the point expiration period is too short.
-One average loyalty program point expiration period is typically anywhere from 12-24 months, with some brands like CPG or food companies having a shorter 6-month period.
+One cause of point breakage is an expiration period that is too short.
+The average loyalty program point expiration period is typically 12-24 months, with some brands, such as CPG or food companies, offering a shorter 6-month period.

-When determining a loyalty program's point expiration period the company has to consider their products and the buying habits of their customers to make the length of time before points expire fair.
-People eat food every day but are probably not staying in a hotel every night; as such a hotel brand should have a longer expiration period for their loyalty program points than a food or restaurant brand.
+When determining a loyalty program's point expiration period, the company must consider its products and customers' buying habits to ensure the length of time before points expire is fair.
+People eat food every day, but probably don't stay in a hotel every night; as such, a hotel brand should have a more extended expiration period for its loyalty program points than a food or restaurant brand.

-If companies make their point expiration period too short they risk having their members' points expire before members get a chance to use them.
-This means customers lose any program value they’ve rightfully earned too quickly and before they can receive any benefit from doing so.
-Not only does this cause a high breakage rate, but it will also quickly lead to loyalty program churn.
+If companies set their point expiration period too short, they risk having their members' points expire before members can use them.
+This means customers lose any program value they’ve rightfully earned too quickly, before they can benefit from it.
+Not only does this cause a high breakage rate, but it will also lead promptly to loyalty program churn.

 Members Can't Earn Enough Points To Redeem For Rewards